-At the end of each semester the student will submit details and describe what they have gained from their experience.
+At the end of each academic year (or at the end of the activity) the student will submit details and describe what they have gained from their experience.
 This write up shall:

 - 1. provide detail of the total number of hours spent for the community service(s); - 2. describe details of the activity including the organization and person(s) affected; - 3. reflect and summarize how participation and contribution positively impacted those affected; - 4. state how this activity contributed to the student's professional growth.